Updated: Apr 20, 2021

 As a global culture, we need to re-define power.
 We need to think of power as the ability to create and unfold your life.
 True power doesn't push or pull.
 True power awakens you to the beauty, balance, and radiance of life.
 Power supports you in overcoming all obstacles and adversities.

-In today's economy, global leadership is critical to individual and organizational success.
+In today's economy, Global Leadership is critical to individual and organizational success.
 True service requires a holistic form of leadership that synchronizes the capacities of both your right brain and left brain.
 As a result, your work flows more spontaneously.
 Your decision-making becomes quicker and clearer.
 You act with more determination and resolve.
+Your service to others becomes more purposeful, meaningful, and fulfilling.

 As organizations embrace work trends rooted in purpose and passion, Global Leaders will be fully prepared to meet the challenges of 21st Century work.
 Global Leaders are holistic and transformational.
 Global Leaders naturally create Goodwill in Every Interaction.
 From this new mindset, people are free to re-imagine the workplace and create breakthrough solutions to today's highly complex problems.